imfl/beautiful-jekyll/derivative-pricing/index.md

 ## 4. Building a classical binomial tree

+The Java code to build the classical Cox, Ross and Rubinstein (CRR) binomial tree is [here](https://github.com/imfl/derivative-pricing/tree/master/binomial-tree/sol) (GitHub).

 ### More Information

 This project serves as an assignment that I did for *MAFS 5260 : Building Financial Applications with Java and VBA*, a postgraduate-level course that I took at the Math Dept. at HKUST in Spring 2017.
 This course is lectured by Dr. Chung-dak Shum.
 I am responsible for the code.

-- For the Java code for this project, click [here](https://github.com/imfl/derivative-pricing) (GitHub).
+- For the C and Java code for these projects, click [here](https://github.com/imfl/derivative-pricing) (GitHub).